DGP-Studio/Snap.Hutao.Docs/docs/en/quick-start.md

 :::

-### <HopeIcon icon="iconfont icon-refresh" size="1.5rem" color="rgb(127, 186, 0)" /> Upgrade to MS Store Version from Sideload Versions
+### <HopeIcon icon="iconfont icon-refresh" size="1.5rem" color="rgb(127, 186, 0)" /> Upgrade to MS Store Version from Side-load Versions

+If you installed a side-load version of Snap Hutao (version 1.4.10 and older), you need to uninstall it before the new installation

-- Uninstall the sideload version with our [uninstallation instruction document](/advanced/uninstall.html)
+- Uninstall the side-load version with our [uninstallation instruction document](advanced/uninstall.html)
   - Your data will not lose as long as you don't delete data directory manually
 - Follow the method above to install the Microsoft Store version application